Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-\item \textbf{Dimensionality Reduction}.
-The high dimensionality of multiomics data often exceeds the number of samples available, leading to the risk of overfitting.
-Techniques like principal component analysis (PCA), t-distributed stochastic neighbor embedding (t-SNE), features selection, features engineering and others are used to reduce dimensionality while preserving the most informative features of the data \cite{anowar2021conceptual}.
+\item \textbf{Dimensionality reduction}.
+The high dimensionality of multi-omics data often exceeds the number of samples available, increasing the risk of overfitting.
+Techniques like principal component analysis, t-distributed stochastic neighbor embedding, feature selection, and feature engineering are used to reduce dimensionality while preserving the most informative aspects of the data \cite{anowar2021conceptual}.

-\item \textbf{Data Annotation and Metadata}.
-Proper annotation and comprehensive metadata are essential for the effective preprocessing of multiomics data.
-Metadata must capture details about sample collection, processing protocols, and experimental conditions, which are crucial for accurate data interpretation and reproducibility \cite{settino2018survey}.
+\item \textbf{Data annotation and metadata}.
+Proper annotation and comprehensive metadata are essential for effective preprocessing of multiomics data.
+Metadata should capture details about sample collection, processing protocols, and experimental conditions to ensure accurate data interpretation and reproducibility \cite{settino2018survey}.

-\item \textbf{Integration Techniques}.
+\item \textbf{Integration techniques}.
 Integrating diverse datasets involves sophisticated statistical and computational methods.
-Techniques such as concatenation, transformation, and advanced modeling (ML/ DL algorithms) are usually used to merge these datasets coherently \cite{lei2023tcga}.
+Techniques such as concatenation, transformation, and advanced modeling (e.g., machine learning or deep learning algorithms) are typically used to merge these datasets coherently \cite{lei2023tcga}. \end{enumerate}